Netherlands Visa Requirements Information

 - Flight reservation (no ticket).

-- In case of private accommodation (friends, relatives):
+- In the case of private accommodation (friends, relatives):

 - Standard invitation/guarantee letter (garantstellingsbrief) issued and stamped by the Dutch council (this document can be obtained at every Dutch council)